l00mi/mediawiki-extensions-Wikidata/extensions/PropertySuggester/README.md

 ## Release notes

+### 2.3.0 (2015-06-26)
+* Replace use of Wikibase\TermIndex::getMatchingIDs with Wikibase\TermIndex::getTopMatchingTerms.
+* EntitySelector no longer passes "type" parameter to wbsgetsuggestions which avoids an "Unrecognized parameter" warning.

+### 2.2.1 (2015-06-18)
+* Replace use of Wikibase\Term with Wikibase\TermIndexEntry, per change in Wikibase.

 ### 2.2.0 (2015-04-29)
 * Adjust api code for core api changes (this requires a newer mediawiki core)
 * Replace deprecated Item::addClaim